-The geographical position of Morocco is making it the only African country with a coastal exposure to both the Atlantic and the Mediterranean sea.
+The geographical position of Morocco makes it the only African country with coastal exposure to both the Atlantic and the Mediterranean sea.
 Morocco is known for having the richest fish territory in the Atlantic Ocean, and the largest fish market in Africa.
-Therefore providing it with an abundant supply of fish, especially sardines, fresh and with very affordable budget.
+Therefore providing it with an abundant supply of fish, especially sardines, fresh and with on a very affordable budget.

 Sardines are the poor man’s food as much as they are for the rich.
 They’re an important component of the Moroccan diet, especially in coastal cities.
 In non-coastal areas you can still find them, but perhaps only on limited days.

-The most popluar Moroccan recipes to prepare sardines, is fried fillets stuffed with flavoured marinade called charmoula.
-It’s a treat not miss, usually served as part of starters or alongside with fresh salads, harissa, and bread to make a complete meal.
-Another way to make sardines which is very common in coastal cities, is simply grilling the whole sardines and sprinkle some salt and cumin when it’s ready.
+The most popular Moroccan recipe to prepare sardines is fried fillets stuffed with flavoured marinade called charmoula.
+It’s a treat not to miss, usually served as part of starters or alongside with fresh salads, harissa, and bread to make a complete meal.
+Another way to make sardines, which is very common in coastal cities, is simply grilling all the sardines and all with some salt and cumin when it’s ready.

 Facts about Morocco’s Eating Habits and Traditions

-Family is one of the most important elements of everyday’s life in Morocco.
-The Moroccan family spend a lot of time together, especially around good meals cooked by the mother of the house.
+- Family is one of the most important elements of everyday life in Morocco.
+The Moroccan family spends a lot of time together, especially around good meals cooked by the mother of the house.

-A typical Moroccan family eat together from one main plate, and not in individual plates.
-Before start eating they say Besmellah, which means “In the name of God”.
-Usually it’s said at any occassion or when about to do something, could be getting up from bed, going to work, but mainly while starting a meal.
+- A typical Moroccan family eats together from one main plate, and not in individual dishes.
+Before starting to eat, they say Besmellah, which means “In the name of God”.
+Usually it’s said on any occasion or when about to do something, it could be getting up from bed, going to work, but mainly while starting a meal.

-Drinking tea is a much loved authentic tradition in Morocco.
+- Drinking tea is a much loved authentic tradition in Morocco.
 It is nicknamed “Berber whisky” as a joke, and it is the national beverage, signifies hospitality and friendship.
 The most typical type of tea served in Morocco is green tea, specifically Chinese gunpowder tea.
 It’s brewed with fresh mint and plenty of sugar.
-The mint tea is suprisingly being served more than five times per day, it could be even more sometimes.
+Mint tea is surprisingly served more than five times per day.
+It could be even more sometimes.
 If someone pops in for a visit, the host will immediately brew a pot of tea.
-As there is a moroccan ritual of pouring the tea from a height, in order to mix well the ingredients, and to cool down the tea.
-Making the moroccan tea is not only boiling water and adding the ingredients.
+As there is a Moroccan ritual of pouring the tea from a height, in order to mix the ingredients well, and to cool down the tea.
+Making moroccan tea is not only boiling water and adding the ingredients.
 But an art that is learned over time.

 Significance in Anthropology and Culture

 Morocco’s culinary heritage embraces the deep-rooted traditions and cultural variety of the country.
 Due to the historical interactions and exchanges with other cultures and ethnic groups.
 Morocco has built an undisputed gastronomical reputation worldwide.
-It is also important to point out that even something simple as food combinations can show remnants of cultural exchange and influence and give anthropologist more clues into the past
+It is also important to point out that even something simple as food combinations can show remnants of cultural exchange and influence and give anthropologists more clues to the past.